 I am interested in the ways public policy has shaped understandings of gender, race, sexuality, disability, and class in U.S. politics over the past fifty years.

-My work has been published or is forthcoming in Public Opinion Quarterly; Political Research Quarterly; Political Behavior; Politics, Groups, and Identities; American Politics Research, the Journal of Women, Policy & Politics; Social Science Quarterly; Oxford Bibliographies in Political Science, and several edited volumes.
+My work has been published or is forthcoming in Public Opinion Quarterly; Political Research Quarterly; Political Behavior; Political Communication; Politics, Groups, and Identities; American Politics Research, the Journal of Women, Policy & Politics; Social Science Quarterly; Oxford Bibliographies in Political Science, and several edited volumes.
 It has been featured at The Washington Post, the Boston Globe, Vox, the Scholars Strategy Network, the Gender Policy Report of the Humphrey School of Public Affairs, the Women's Sports Foundation, and Minnesota Public Radio.
 I also published a co-authored opinion piece in The Washington Post.
 In 2020, I am serving as a UMass Public Engagement Program (PEP) Faculty Fellow.

 My scholarship has been funded by the National Science Foundation (NSF), the Social Science Research Council (SSRC), the American Association of University Women (AAUW), the American Political Science Association (APSA), the Myra Sadker Foundation, the Gerald Ford Presidential Foundation, the National Collegiate Athletic Association (NCAA), and the Massachusetts Historical Society.
 For my collaborative work with #metoopolisci, we were co-awarded the 2019 Jane Mansbridge Award from the Women's Caucus for Political Science and a NSF ADVANCE grant.